victor-enogwe/victor-enogwe/README.md

 # Victor Enogwe

-<span style="background-color: #FFFF00">_*Quality is the result of a million selfless acts of care - not just of any great method that descends from the heavens!*_</span>
+<span style="background-color: #FFFF00">_*Quality is the result of a million selfless acts of care - not just of any great method that descends from the heavens! - Robert C. Martin*_</span>

 ### Here is a summary of me below